Goldman to pay $22 million to settle 'huddles' case

 In the SEC and FINRA statements on the settlement, the bank admitted to the same facts it admitted in the Massachusetts case.

-In 2003 Goldman and a group of big Wall Street firms reached a $1.4 billion settlement over allegations that they issued overly optimistic research on companies to win their investment banking business.
+Goldman's settlements follow a major 2003 deal, wherein a a group of big Wall Street firms including Goldman negotiated a $1.4 billion settlement over allegations that they issued overly optimistic research on companies to win their investment banking business.

 As part of that settlement, 10 banks agreed to separate their research and banking businesses with a so-called "Chinese wall" to avoid conflicts of interest.